Czirion/MAGs-workflow/index.md

 vamb --outdir sample01/ --fasta sample01_scaffolds.fasta --bamfiles sample01.bam --minfasta 200000
 ```
 It will take a while.
-Your bins will be in `sample01/bins/` and will have names like this: `4657.fna`, `15777.fna`
+Your bins will be in `sample01/bins/` and will have names like this: `171479.fna`, `171530.fna`
 Now create a folder called `VAMB/` in your working directory in the cluster and copy your bins there (the `fna` files, not the `bins/` folder)

 # Extracting the reads for each bin, reassembling them and performing a taxonomic assignation
 This script will use bowtie2, samtools and bamtools to map the reads (corrected by metaSPAdes) to each bin and deliver a FASTQ file with the reads.
 This reads are going to be used by SPAdes to assemble the MAGs.
-It will also give you a taxonomic assignation for each bin.
+It will also give you a taxonomic assignation for the contigs of each bin.

 ```bash
 qsub runReassembly_sample01.sh